Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 With that choice made, next thing was to choose the topics or the subject matter or the content of those pages - i.e. what will they be about.

-I decided to do five pages, for structural symmetry reasons: the navigation bar at the top of the website (viewed in desktop mode)<sup>1</sup> would contain centered within it the links to the five pages, the main page (index.html) being in the middle, with two of the other pages (lets refer to those as "subsites" - as opposed to the "main page") on either side of it.
+I decided to do five pages, for structural symmetry reasons: the navigation bar at the top of the website (viewed in desktop mode) would contain centered within it the links to the five pages, the main page (index.html) being in the middle, with two of the other pages (lets refer to those as "subsites" - as opposed to the "main page") on either side of it.

-The topics for the subsites changed throughout the project, with this being the final choice:<sup>2</sup>
+The topics for the subsites changed throughout the project, with this being the final choice:

 * news